 Nectarine chutney

-The traditional way to preserve nectarines and peaches involves dipping them in boiling water to release the skins, spiking with cloves and covering with brandy, à la Monet's Jar Of Peaches.
-My way may involve more work, but it goes with most cured meat, pâtés and cheese.1g nutmeg
+brandy, à la Monet's Jar Of Peaches.
+My way may involve more work, but it goes

-1g cinnamon
+cloves 1g cinnamon 2.5kg nectarines,

-150g white-wine vinegar
+white-wine vinegar 125g caster sugar

 Nectarine and basil ice lollies